 The Church of the Savior on Spilled Blood has an outstanding and varied collection of mosaic icons.
 Several religious icons were completed in academic painting, modernist style, and Byzantine icon painting traditions.
 It is breathtaking.

 Church of the Savior on Spilled Blood can be visited daily (except Wednesday) from 10:30 to 18:00, with evening opening during the summer months.
 Admission cost 250 RUB for adults and 50 RUB for children when we visited the church in 2015.
 You can take pictures of everything inside; the church is wheelchair accessible.

 St Petersburg – Russia

 If you decide to go to Russia, you should go with Timetravels!
-They are an amazing travel agency and they can help you out with everything you might need to have a perfect Russian trip.
-They organize all kinds of tours, from student tours to low budget tours to grown-up travels!
-Get in touch with them and please mention that Fotostrasse recommended them.
+They are an amazing travel agency and can help you with everything you might need for a perfect Russian trip.
+They organize various tours, from student tours to low-budget tours to grown-up travels!